zexuanyan/zexuanyan.github.io/_pages/about.md

 My interest mainly lies in computer architecture, electrical hardware (MCUs, PCBs, etc.) design, and high performance computing.
 I love learning new things through hands-on work, and I believe doing projects is one of the best ways to learn!
 Checkout the Project Tab to see all projects I've done!
 Other than that, I really enjoy playing electrical guitar, cooking (as demostrated on the right), and baking desserts!

 (This website is currently under construction.
+If you see any infomation that seems irrelevant or about Einstein, that means it is not updated yet.
 More infomation about me will be available in the near future!)